 - An extra layer in case it gets cold

 I don’t think you need to bring many extra things.
 Most airlines will provide you with a pillow and a blanket.
-We recently traveled with Turkish Airlines and we good a cute goodie bag with earplugs, eye mask, moisturizer and even socks! (and no, it wasn’t first class).
+We recently traveled with Turkish Airlines and we got a cute goodie bag with earplugs, eye mask, moisturizer and even socks! (and no, it wasn’t business class).

 XO,